UCL-ARC/fortran-unit-testing-exercises/README.md

 ### pFUnit

 Several of the exercises rely on the [pFUnit testing library](https://github.com/Goddard-Fortran-Ecosystem/pFUnit).
-This library needs to be built localy for these relevant exercises to work.
+This library needs to be built locally for these relevant exercises to work.
 For convenience a [script](./scripts/build-pfunit.sh) is provided to fetch and build pFUnit.
 Run this script with the `-h` flag for more information.

 ### Dev dependencies

 This repo utilises [fortitude](https://fortitude.readthedocs.io/en/stable/) alongside [pre-commit](https://pre-commit.com/) for linting.
-To install these tools we use pip therefore contibutors will require python version 3.9 or above.
+To install these tools we use pip therefore contributors will require python version 3.9 or above.

 To setup pre-commit and fortitude
 1. Create a python virtual environment and activate it